steckes/blog/content/posts/rtsan-rs.md

 Real-time safe code requires predictable execution time for every line of code.
 You can't block execution waiting for operations outside your control.
 This rules out network requests, file I/O, thread creation, memory allocation/deallocation, and often mutex locking and unlocking.

-While these constraints might seem manageable when working with basic language features, even standard library functions can cause headaches - leading to lengthy discussions and conference talks.
+While these constraints might seem manageable when working with basic language features, even standard library functions can cause headaches - enough to inspire entire [conference talks](https://www.youtube.com/watch?v=vn7563IAQ_E).
 Beyond the standard library, using third-party code becomes risky without thorough code review, as you can't be certain what happens under the hood of each function call.

 ## How RTSan Works